BBC-Data-Unit/council_covid_bankrupt/README.md

 Five councils said S114 emergency spending controls could be needed due to the impact of Covid-19.
 Liverpool, Birmingham and several other councils outlined the need for an emergency or in-year budget.

-Nearly 150 authorities forecast a combined budget shortfall of at least £3.2bn, the BBC found.
+Nearly 150 authorities forecast a combined budget shortfall of at least £3.2bn.

 It followed a report in May from the SDU on warnings the [emergency funding allocated to councils](https://github.com/BBC-Data-Unit/coronavirus_council_funding) would not be sufficient.